How to Apply as a Transfer Student

 - Submit all official college/university post-secondary institution transcripts

 Interested in transferring into our nursing BSN program?
-Transfer information can be found on the Accelerated Nursing program page.
+Transfer information can be found on the Nursing (BSN) program page.

 - Nursing - minimum 3.0 GPA is required for consideration in addition to other requirements.
 Starting Fall 2021, transfer students that have not completed a degree may be eligible to transfer into the traditional nursing BSN program but will no longer be admitted into the accelerated nursing BSN.
 Only students with a completed degree will be eligible for acceptance into the accelerated program at that time.
 Please review the traditional nursing BSN and accelerated nursing BSN program pages for additional special requirements.